 - A variety of instructional techniques are used at the WIPP facility depending on the subject - matter and the techniques that best suit the learning objectives.
 Many courses may include a - combination of classroom, on-the-job training, eLearning, self-paced study, laboratory work, - and/or comprehensive examinations.
-Most equipment operation courses include hands-on - 32 practical instruction. - Written examinations are used as a technique to test and document the knowledge level of - individuals participating in classroom training courses.
-The length and content of each exam - varies according to its objective.
-If individuals fail a written examination, they must be - 36 reexamined in identified areas of weakness. - On-the-job training at the WIPP facility follows a prescribed set of standards specific to the job - to be performed.
-Typically, to become qualified to operate a piece of equipment or system, - employees must be able to demonstrate the location and purpose of specified controls and - gauges, describe proper startup and shutdown procedures, describe specific safety features
+Most equipment operation courses include hands-on - 32 practical instruction. - Written examinations (includes in person examinations, computer, and web based training - examinations) are used as a technique to test and document the knowledge level of individuals - participating in classroom training courses.
+The length and content of each exam varies - according to its objective.
+If individuals fail a written examination, in accordance with WIPP - training procedures, they are disqualified from working unsupervised for the role or task - associated with the failed training until the training course examination has been successfully - 39 completed.

-- and limitations of the equipment, and, in some cases, perform maintenance functions.
-They - 2 must also demonstrate the ability to operate the equipment or system.
-On-the-job training may - also be function specific, such as performing a specific administrative function that is regulated. - The terms "on-the-job-training," "on-the-job-evaluation," and "job performance measures" are - 5 considered equivalent with respect to training courses or qualification cards in accordance with - 6 DOE-HDBK-1074-95. - 7 In addition to on-the-job training, some positions require the trainee to attend an oral board.
-The - oral board is given upon completion of on-the-job training and prior to operating any equipment - 9 unsupervised.
-In the oral board, the trainee is guizzed on knowledge learned in on-the-job - training.
-The purpose of the oral board is to determine if the trainee fully understands and can - apply the knowledge learned in the training process. - 12 Individuals who provide evidence of equivalency for specific requirements or prerequisites - identified in the Table F-2 Permit-required training courses may be granted an exception from - further training to those requirements in accordance with the WIPP Training Program.
-Requests - for exceptions/equivalences are made and evaluated in accordance with the WIPP Training - 16 Program.
+- On-the-job training at the WIPP facility follows a prescribed set of standards specific to the job - to be performed.
+Typically, to become qualified to operate a piece of equipment or system, - 3 employees must be able to demonstrate the location and purpose of specified controls and - 4 gauges, describe proper startup and shutdown procedures, describe specific safety features - and limitations of the equipment, and, in some cases, perform maintenance functions.
+They - 6 must also demonstrate the ability to operate the equipment or system.
+On-the-job training may - 7 also be function specific, such as performing a specific administrative function that is regulated. - 8 The terms "on-the-job-training," "on-the-job-evaluation," and "job performance measures" are - 9 considered equivalent with respect to training courses or qualification cards in accordance with - 10 DOE-HDBK-1074-95. - In addition to on-the-job training, some positions require the trainee to attend an oral board.
+The - oral board is given upon completion of on-the-job training and prior to operating any equipment - unsupervised.
+In the oral board, the trainee is quizzed on knowledge learned in on-the-job - training.
+The purpose of the oral board is to determine if the trainee fully understands and can - apply the knowledge learned in the training process. - Individuals who provide evidence of equivalency for specific requirements or prerequisites - identified in the Table F-2 Permit-required training courses may be granted an exception from - further training to those requirements in accordance with the WIPP Training Program.
+Requests - for exceptions/equivalences are made and evaluated in accordance with the WIPP Training - 20 Program.
 Training exceptions/equivalences must be approved by the RCRA Training Director - with concurrence of the Environmental Compliance Manager.
 Each exception/equivalency - request is evaluated per specific criteria, such as 1) completion of previous training (transcripts, - training completion records), 2) previous experience (resume) that demonstrate the application - of knowledge and/or skills presented by course objectives, and 3) satisfactory completion of an - examination having equivalent course objectives.
 Each exception/equivalency will be granted in - writing and documented in the individual's training record.

-23 F-1c Training Manager
+27 F-1c Training Manager